trstringer/trstringer.github.io/_drafts/python-build-tooling.md

     update_user()
 ```

-Each unit of work (building the application, creating the user, and updating the user) are separate Python files/modules.
+Each unit of work (building the application, creating the user, and updating the user) is a separate Python file/module.
 Because of that, they can either be invoked directly (e.g. `./scripts/create_user.py`) or they can be composed as you can see in the examples above (`update_user` makes a call to `create_user` without duplicating any logic).

 This turned out to be a _very_ powerful approach that essentially led to no duplicate code, and a naturally unidirectional flow of logic (no cycles in the chains).